 - CDA — Content Delivery Application — This application takes the information from CMA and publishes it to the website.

 I would like to break down the CMS overview and selection process into there categories

-1. CMS can be categorised into Coupled or DeCoupled (Headless CMS)
+1. CMS can be categorized into Coupled or DeCoupled (Headless CMS)

 A headless or Decoupled CMS works purely on an API basis.
-It usually provides a HTTP REST with JSON interface and it doesn’t care on how the content is displayed.
-This is very useful if you want to focus on your front end developers using the responsive or other RIA technologies to build websites that leverages better user interactions on your site.
+It usually provides an HTTP REST with the JSON interface and it doesn’t care about how the content is displayed.
+This is very useful if you want to focus on your front end developers using the responsive or other RIA technologies to build websites that leverage better user interactions on your site.
 Another key area that leverages this CMS is Mobile Apps

 - Headless WordPress: WP plus JSON API plugin